nicholasbard/teknonaturalist/Fungal.ITS.classifier.md

 Make sure that dnabarcoder directory with prepared database is in teknonaturalist/ (teknonaturalist/dnabarcoder/) Remain in teknonaturalist/ directory to run these commands.

-### General code for classifying fungi with DNAbarcoder , available at https://github.com/vuthuyduong/dnabarcoder.

 ## HEADER LINES INSTRUCTIONS
 Replace all ${text} in code, as follows.<br>